raess1/K3lso-CAN-communication/README.md

 pcanview
 ```

-Select Pcan Channel (for example  -CAN2 /dev/pcan1) and configure it with the following settings:
+Select Pcan Channel (for example  -CAN2 /dev/pcan1) and configure it with the following settings: (assuming you have it installed)
 ``` bash
 Clock Frequency (Hz) = 80000000
 Bitrate (bps) Nominal = 1000000